By Cole Bangert

 The peak flow is different every year, which means whitewater rafting conditions are different every year.
 It is totally dependent on how much snow fell over the winter.
 After the peak, the water will slowly diminish in volume.
 The river will drop in level much slower and more gradually than when it rises with snowmelt on its way up to the peak.

 As we get into July, the only snowpack remaining is on the highest peaks.
 At this time of year, our fluctuations mellow out.
 Summer temperatures are more stable and warm, so a consistent melt rate occurs.
 Eventually, all the snow melts, and the water you see in the river is a result of groundwater seeping out of the earth and running down the riverbed.

 Moderate snow levels and moderate river levels are actually ideal for our summer rafting guests.
 When the rivers are “cranking” with tons of snowmelt, river access can be tricky.
 Flood levels can even close some stretches of the river.
 The low height of bridges or the severity of rapids can make some areas impassable.

-Luckily, with decades of rafting experience under our belts, we have a good sense of the best times to enter the whitewater based on your rafting experience level and goals.
+Luckily, with decades of rafting experience under our belts, we have a good sense of the best times for whitewater rafting in Colorado based on your experience level and goals.
 Navigate to our rafting page to find more information on our rafting tours, or contact us today for a chat on river conditions and guided tours!